bluescarni/obake/doc/install.rst

 On Linux systems, generally speaking, the best way of installing the dependencies is through the distribution's package manager (e.g., ``apt-get`` on Ubuntu).
-For those dependencies not available from the system's package manager (e.g., mp++ or libbacktrace), the best course of action is to install them by hand in the user's home directory under the ``.local`` subdirectory, and then set the CMake variable ``CMAKE_PREFIX_PATH`` to ``~/.local``.
+For those dependencies not available from the system's package manager (e.g., mp++, libbacktrace, etc.), the best course of action is to install them by hand in the user's home directory under the ``.local`` subdirectory, and then set the CMake variable ``CMAKE_PREFIX_PATH`` to ``~/.local``.
 This should be enough for